mamachanko/website-monitor/README.md

 Tested with Python 3.9 and services hosted by [Aiven](https://aiven.io).

+See issues for outstanding todos.

+See [discussion](#Discussion) for notes on design decisions, areas of improvement and known issues.

 ## Configuration

 The `website_monitor`'s components depend on environment variables namespaced within `WM_`: